HanjoStudy/UCT_hons_proj/README.md

 ## Deadlines

 Do note, although these are the official deadlines as laid out by the University, I would advise that you send the required material through earlier.
-The idea being that you I have five students to supervise and if you give me enough time to review your document, you will receive a thorough review back.
+The idea being that I have five students to supervise and if you give me enough time to review your document, you will receive a thorough review back.

 * Project proposal (9 May 2017)
 * Literature review (12 June 2017)